hieple7985/nano-popmovies/README.md

 # Licence

-Copyright (C) 2015  Solokop - Popular Movies Project for Udacity Android Nanodegree
+Copyright (C) 2015 @hieple7985 - Popular Movies Project for Udacity Android Nanodegree

       Licensed under the Apache License, Version 2.0 (the "License");
       you may not use this file except in compliance with the License.